-Designed as a quintessential campfire sing along song, the guitar work is very typical for what you might expect for the style.
-Using some with a little bit of minor pentatonic hammer ons thrown in for some flair.
-Nothing too challenging so you can just have fun with it!
+Designed as a quintessential campfire singalong song, the guitar work is very typical for what you might expect for the style, with a bit of minor pentatonic hammer-ons thrown in for flair.
+Nothing too challenging, so you can just have fun with it!

 Don’t Look Back in Anger by Oasis

 Click Here for tab for Don’t Look Back in Anger by Oasis